changeworld/azure-docs.zh-tw/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 #Select the target subscription for the current session
 Select-AzSubscription -SubscriptionId "<your-subscription-id-here>"

-#Register the target storage account with your active directory environment under the target OU
+#Register the target storage account with your active directory environment under the target OU (for example: "OU=ComputersOU,DC=prod,DC=corp,DC=contoso,DC=com")
+#You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
 join-AzStorageAccountForAuth -ResourceGroupName "<resource-group-name-here>" -Name "<storage-account-name-here>" -DomainAccountType "<ServiceLogonAccount|ComputerAccount>" -OrganizationalUnitName "<ou-name-here>"
 ```